 Left pedal: manual II.
-(Positiv

-expr.)
+(Positiv expr.)

 Right pedal: manual III.
-(Récit

-expr.)
+(Récit expr.)

-Swellbox Condition: 'heels up' means swellbox shutters are opened (Professional Edition).
+Swellbox Condition: 'heels up' means swellbox shutters are opened (depending on the position of the swell shoe reverse button).

 Swellboxes are enclosures with vertical venetian blind-type shutters controlled by the swell pedals (or 'swell shoes').
 As a given shutter closes, the pipes contained in that swellbox will sound quieter and darker.
 The Palace of Arts organ's swellbox characteristics, through careful measurement and accurate modeling, are brought to life with breathtaking realism.